kfrankli/enablement-docs/exercises/1-the-manual-menace/README.md

 ### Part 5 - MongoDB for CI tests
 > _In order to run our API tests in CI in later labs; we need there to be a MongoDB available for executing our tests.
 As this is part of our CI/CD Lifecycle; we will add it now._

-1. Open `enablement-ci-cd` in your favourite editor.
+1. Open `enablement-ci-cd` in the editor.
 Edit the `inventory/host_vars/ci-cd-tooling.yml` to include a new object for our mongodb as shown below.
 This item can be added below Nexus in the `ci-cd-tooling` section.

 <kbd>📝 *enablement-ci-cd/inventory/host_vars/ci-cd-tooling.yml*</kbd>
 ```yaml